Szymon-Michalak/iOS-Resources/docs/resourcesDocs/index.md

 ## Contributing

 If you know of a valuable resource that could benefit other iOS developers, you are encouraged to contribute.
-Contact us with your suggestions, and after review, it could be featured here.
+Contact me with your suggestions, and after review, it could be featured here.

 ## Stay Updated

 The Resources section is continuously updated with the latest and most relevant materials for iOS developers.
 Be sure to check back regularly for new additions.

-## Where to go next?
+## Where to go next

 If you're just starting your iOS adventure I strongly advise you to start with either Swiftful Thinking or Hacking with Swift by Paul Hudson.